Ivo-Balbaert/The_Way_to_Jai/book/21_Memory_Allocators_and_Temporary_Storage.md

 ` this_allocation_is_not_a_leak(some_global_data);`

 ## 21.3 Temporary storage
-Temporary storage is a special kind of Allocator.
+Temporary storage is a special kind of Allocator, more specifically a simple linear allocator / bump allocator.
+An allocation is a simple increment into a block of memory.
+Objects can not be freed individually.

 It is defined as a struct in the _Preload_ module, and module _Basic_ contains support routines to make working with temporary storage very easy.
 Its memory resides in the Context (see § 25).

 Here is the struct's definition:
 ```c++